Dan Morgan

 The attorney shown above may not be licensed in your state.
 To find an attorney licensed in your area, please visit our attorney page.

-Meet Our Wage & Hour Attorneys
+Meet Our Wage and Hour Violation Attorneys

 Our lawyers handle every detail of your wage & hour dispute case, ensuring your rights are upheld and seeking fair resolutions so that you can focus on your future.